pragma-/pbot/doc/Admin.md

 `dont-replace-pronouns` | When set to a true value then pronouns such as "my", "me", "your", etc, will not be intuitively replaced with nicks and such.
 `background-process` | When set to a true value then this command will be executed as a background process.
 Use this for commands that can potentially take a long time to complete.
 `process-timeout` | The timeout, in seconds, before the process is automatically killed.
 If not set then the `processmanager.default_timeout` [registry](Registry.md) value will be used.

+## Event queue commands
+### eventqueue
+Manages the PBot event queue.
+Can be used to add commands that run at a future time.

+Usage: `eventqueue list [filter regex] | add <relative time> <command> | delete <regex>

+For example, to schedule a command to run 10 seconds from now:

+   <pragma-> eventqueue add "10 seconds" echo Ta-da!
+      <PBot> Command added to event queue.

+   10 seconds later ...

+      <PBot> Ta-da!

 ## Process management commands
 ### ps